momosetkn/doma/docs/faq.rst

 See :doc:`sql` and :doc:`criteria-api` for detail information.

-Does Doma map database relationships such as one-to-one and one-to-many to Java objects?
+Does Doma support fetching relationships like one-to-one or one-to-many?
 ----------------------------------------------------------------------------------------

 Yes.